AdamLombard/we-hire-remote-junior-devs/README.md

-# We Hire Remote Jr. Developers
+# We Hire Remote Jr. Devs
-This is a list of companies that hire Jr. Developers in remote positions.
-This is not a jobs board&mdash;the companies listed below may or may not have positions currently open.
+A list of companies that have been known to hire junior developers for remote positions.

-Please submit a pull request to add a company to the list.
+This is not a jobs board &mdash; the companies listed below may or may not have open junior roles at this time.

 ---
 |Company|Description|
 |---|---|
 |[Basecamp](https://basecamp.com/about/jobs)|Project management|